 The most obvious benefit of adopting rigorous information security compliance is the avoidance of fines or prosecution.
 On their own, fines from regulatory breaches are significant.
 But they are more than just financial penalties.

 Every regulatory violation sends a powerful message to the rest of the world that a company doesn’t meet basic security requirements.

-If you work in healthcare, repeated HIPAA fines are likely to deter clients from purchasing your insurance products.
-56% of U.S. patients report that they don’t trust healthcare companies to protect their personally identifiable information.
+If you work in healthcare, repeated HIPAA fines will likely deter clients from purchasing your insurance products.
+56% of US patients report not trusting healthcare companies to protect their personally identifiable information.
 In that context, compliance can be a crucial selling point.

 Similarly, PCI-DSS breaches are a clear signal that companies are failing to protect payment details, and GDPR violations suggest that companies are failing to take confidentiality into account.
 In an ultra-connected world, an organization’s security values matter.